 If the Default to View Only setting for an individual member is enabled in the Permissions section of the Account Members Details side panel, it will override any other Project Access that is set on this page.

 For example, Angela is a Project Lead, and her Account Permission level equates to Default Access on a new project.
 However, in the Permissions section of the Account Members Details side panel, Angela's Default to View Only setting is enabled.
 Thus, regardless of the Project Permissions Defaults, Angela will enter a project with View Only access.

-The Project Permissions Defaults also gives you the ability to limit access to information by configuring the default permissions and access for External Users.
+The Project Permissions Defaults also gives you the ability to limit access to information by configuring the default permissions and access for External Project Participants.

-- On the Provider side, External Users are typically contractors.
+- On the Provider side, External Project Participants are typically contractors.

-- On the Client side, External Users are typically clients.
+- On the Client side, External Project Participants are typically clients.

 Free users always default to Contributor with View Only access on the Provider side of a project and can never be higher.